disorn-inc/udacity_p1/report.md

 The OpenCV implementation requires passing in two parameters in addition to our blurred image, a low and high threshold which determine whether to include a given edge or not.
 A threshold captures the intensity of change of a given point (you can think of it as a gradient).
 Any point beyond the high threshold will be included in our resulting image, while points between the threshold values will only be included if they are next to edges beyond our high threshold.
 Edges that are below our low threshold are discarded.
 Recommended low:high threshold ratios are 1:3 or 1:2.
 We use values _50_ and _100_ respectively for low and high thresholds.

-We show the smoothened grayscale and canny images together below:
+I show the canny images below:

 ![alt text][image3]